World TB Day - March 24thAugust 10th, 2015 Read More »

-Cost of each vaccine: we do not post prices of our vaccines on the web, as it is also subject to change, and depends on the costs from our suppliers etc. Our receptionists do not have time to read out prices of each individual vaccine to callers.
+Cost of each vaccine: we do not post prices of our vaccines on the web, as it is subject to change, (depends on the costs from our suppliers).
 Our vaccine costs reflect the real cost of delivering a specialised service to our travellers.
-As at 1/8/2015 the Yellow Fever vaccine is $69 and Hep A vaccine is $75 per dose.
+As at 20/2/17 the Yellow Fever vaccine is $76 and Hep A vaccine is $75 per dose.
 Our patients are given a price list when they come for a consultation.

 Medical kit supplies can cost from $30 to $160 depending on what you take.

 For average trips to the remoter parts of the developing world, as a rough guide only, you may need to budget about $300-$600 per person for your travel health costs.

 It will be less if you have already had basic immunisations, don’t want a kit, don’t need malaria pills etc.

 Consultation – Persons travelling in connection with their work are not entitiled to a medicare rebate.
 It is assumed they will claim their consultation through their tax.
 Consultation IS rebatable from medicare for recreational travel.
 The rebate from medicare varies depending on which doctor you see, and whether they are classified as VR or vocationally registered

 |For non-work travellers|